pasytchangwa/CAP_Metrics_App/README.md

 ## Live Demo

-This is the video that I and my partner recorded for this project:
+This is the video that I recorded for this project:
 [LiveDemo]()

 ## Getting Started